 This clause shall not be modified except to be compliant with the Standard Committee’s procedures.

-Approval of an action requires approval by a majority (or three-fourths) vote as specified in subclauses 7.1.1 (majority) and 7.1.2 (three-fourths) and may occur in the following instances:
+Approval of an action requires approval by a majority (or three-quarters) vote as specified in subclauses 7.1.1 (majority) and 7.1.2 (three-quarters) and may occur in the following instances:

-At a meeting (including teleconferences) where quorum has been established, a vote carried by majority (or three-fourths) approval of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions) by the voting members in attendance.
+At a meeting (including teleconferences) where quorum has been established, a vote carried by majority (or three-quarters) approval of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions) by the voting members in attendance.

-By electronic means (including email), a vote carried by majority (or three-fourths) of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions), provided a majority of all the voting members of the Working Group responded.
+By electronic means (including email), a vote carried by majority (or three-quarters) of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions), provided a majority of all the voting members of the Working Group responded.

 The Chair (or presiding officer) may exercise their vote only when it could affect the outcome or when the vote is by electronic or letter ballot.